turingschool/curriculum/source/topics/performance/load_testing.markdown

 Unicorn: `unicorn -p 9000`

+Compare the results of these servers to a single-threaded server (e.g. running puma with only 1 thread):

+Puma with max threads set to 1: `puma -p 9000 -t 1:1`

 ### Slower Requests

 Choose one web server and run some extra tests against a slower endpoint: